Let’s find out...

 Learn new skills and acquire new knowledge through self-study.
 This might be by reading and researching in books, blogs or journals, listening to podcasts or watching webinars.

-Keeping track of CPD
+Keeping track of your progress

 As you complete your CPD activities, it’s essential you keep a record of them so you can track what you’ve done and monitor how your knowledge, skills and competencies improve over time.
 This will also help you to plan your future development goals.